imbg-ua/ImageTextureFinder/README.md

 See `sample_run.sh` for details.

-- Branch `pip` is the latest.
-It contains a pip packagable version of this project.
 - Branch `baseline` is the most stable.
-It is not ready for pip tho.
+It is ready for pip packaging.
+- Branch `pip` is stale at the moment
-- Branch `dev` is unstable and for dev purpuses only.
+- Branch `dev` is unstable and for dev purposes only.

 ## Container